emcnicholas/secureX-ext-port-scan-blocklist-wf/README.md

 > **Note:** make sure not to select an activity when looking for the global workflow properties.

+8. Next we update the **cdo_api_key** input variable.
+Select the **cdo_api_key** variable, and enter your token in the Value field and save.You can generate a CDO API token by logging into your [Cisco Defense Orchestrator portal](https://www.defenseorchestrator.com).
+Go to Settings, General Setting, and generate a token under My Tokens.

- 8. Now we need to update the **wxt_access_token**.
+9. Now we need to update the **wxt_access_token**.
 Select the **wxt_access_token** variable, and enter your token in the Value field and save.
 Please retrieve your Webex key from: [https://developer.webex.com/docs/api/getting-started](https://developer.webex.com/docs/api/getting-started).
 Please be aware that the personal token from the getting started page only works for 12 hours.
 Please follow these steps to request a "bot" token: https://developer.webex.com/docs/integrations.

-9. Finally we need to update the **wxt_room_id** variable.
+10. Finally we need to update the **wxt_room_id** variable.
 Select the **wxt_room_id** variable, and enter your Webex Teams room id in the Value field and save.
 Please retrieve the Webex room ID by creating a new space or finding an existing one via these link: https://developer.webex.com/docs/api/v1/rooms/list-rooms.
 You can also add the **roomid@webex.bot** bot to the room and it will send you the roomId in a private message and then remove itself from the room.

-10. Now it is time to test, click on **RUN** in the top right of your window, and eveyrhting shopuld be working now.
+11. Now it is time to test, click on **RUN** in the top right of your window, and eveyrhting shopuld be working now.
 If not try troubleshooting by click on the activity that is colored red.

 ![](screenshots/run.png)

-11. As a final step you could choose to enable to scheduled trigger for this workflow.
-This is recommended, as the workflow only retrieves the security events of the last hour.
+12. As a final step you could choose to enable to scheduled trigger for this workflow.
+This is recommended, as the workflow only retrieves the security events of the last 5 minutes.
 By scheduling it, the Security analysts will be updated every hour for potential new malicious activity.
 To enable the trigger, click on the hyperlink below and uncheck the `DISABLE TRIGGER` checkbox.
 This can be found in the workflow properties in the right menu pane.

 ![](screenshots/schedule.png)